baloramroy/beginners-guide-to-command-wise-linux-learning/README.md

 We will follow a **command-by-command** learning path:

+1. Basic system information
-1. Start with basic navigation commands
+2. Start with basic navigation commands
-2. File and directory management
+3. File and directory management
-3. Viewing and searching
+4. Viewing and searching
-4. User and permission management
+5. User and permission management
-5. Process and service management
+6. Process and service management
-6. Archiving and compression
+7. Archiving and compression
-7. Networking commands
+8. Networking commands
-8. System monitoring commands
+9. System monitoring commands

 Each topic includes real-life examples from production Linux systems.